Preparation of Silver Nitrate

-Silver nitrate is a corrosive metal which is administered either in the form of a liquid or a stick form diluted with water.
+Silver nitrate is a corrosive metal that is administered either in the form of a liquid or a stick form diluted with water.

 Silver nitrate is diluted with water in the liquid form with 0.01% to 10% concentration.
 This solution serves as a mild antiseptic in medical setups.
-A 1 to 2 percent solution is strong enough against gonococcal bacteria that is responsible for gonorrhea.
-Beginning in 1881, doctors administered the solution of silver nitrate into the eyes of a baby born to mothers affected by gonorrhea to prevent the babies from blindness due to the infection.
+A 1 to 2 per cent solution is strong enough against gonococcal bacteria that is responsible for gonorrhoea.
+Beginning in 1881, doctors administered the solution of silver nitrate into the eyes of a baby born to mothers affected by gonorrhoea to prevent the babies from blindness due to the infection.

 Silver nitrate is also used for the treatment and removal of unwanted warts.
 Warts are also caused by cauterizing wounds and lesions to prevent bleeding and infection.
 The stick is moistened ideally with distilled water and kept against the war, wound or lesion for a specific time period of one or two minutes daily once.